cryptobiu/MATRIX/README.md

 In order to receive easy access to the MATRIX system, MATRIX uses basic CLI.
 To run the CLI run: `python3 main.py`

-For features requests open an issue or send mail to liork.cryptobiu@gmail.com
+For bugs/features requests open an issue or send mail to liork.cryptobiu@gmail.com